What Does It Mean When You Dream About Someone? This Expert Says It Might Not Be What You Think

-Maybe you had great sex with this partner and you're yearning for physical contact.
+Maybe you had great chemistry with this partner and you're yearning for physical contact.
 Or, again, maybe it's as simple as contact with an object; perhaps you used a scented lotion that you often used around the time you dated your ex.

 That said, dreams can be a great way to start unpacking what might be going on with you if it feels like it might be deeper than just random data.